FarronF/limerick-council-meetings/meetings/2022/07/12-Adjourned Meeting of Travel and Transportation Strategic Policy Committee/Minutes - Meeting of Travel and Transportation Strategic Policy Committee - 27th April 2022.md

 reduction targets and emphasised that achieving this goal will be a challenging task.
 Governance

-will continue to be monitored for effectiveness as the strategy progresses.--- 4
+will continue to be monitored for effectiveness as the strategy progresses.
+---
+4

 Cllr.
 O’Brien asked what the timetable was for the rail line and station for Foynes.
 Cllr.
 Kilcoyne